analuciachin/DS-Algo/README.md

   - peek (first one to come out - first item): O(1)

   - _for queues ideally is best to implement with a linked list_

+- Trees

+  - Binary Tree

+    - _each node can either have 0, 1 or 2 nodes_
+    - _each child can only have one parent_
+    - lookup: O(log n)
+    - insert: O(log n)
+    - delete: O(log n)

+    - Binary Search Tree
+      - if we go to the right of the current node, the value increases
+      - if we go to the left of the current node, the value decreases
+      - lookup: O(log n)
+      - insert: O(log n)
+      - delete: O(log n)